dagiteferi/ai-portfolio-platform/backend/Docs/backend_rag_document.md

 *   **Key Responsibilities:**
     *   **FastAPI Application Instance:** Creates the FastAPI application instance (`app = FastAPI(...)`), which is the foundation of our web API.
     *   **CORS Configuration:** Configures Cross-Origin Resource Sharing (CORS) using `CORSMiddleware`.
 This is crucial for allowing a frontend application (e.g., running on `localhost:3000`) to securely communicate with this backend API.
-    *   **FAISS Vector Store Initialization:** Initializes the FAISS vector store by loading static knowledge base content (processed by `static_loader.py`) via `faiss_manager.initialize(documents)`.
-This is a critical, one-time setup that occurs when the application starts, preparing the RAG system for efficient knowledge retrieval.
+    *   **FAISS Vector Store Initialization:** At startup, it calls `faiss_manager.update_vector_store()`.
+This function is responsible for loading all static and dynamic knowledge (from JSON and CSV files), processing it, and initializing the FAISS vector store.
+It also loads the profile data into `app.state.profile` to make it available to the chat endpoint.
     *   **API Endpoint Mounting:** Mounts the chat API endpoints (defined in `api/endpoints/chat.py`) under the `/api` path using `app.include_router(chat_router, prefix="/api")`.
 This makes the `/api/chat` endpoint accessible.
     *   **Uvicorn Server Startup:** Starts the Uvicorn ASGI server (`uvicorn.run(...)`), making the FastAPI application accessible over HTTP.